StuffByLiang/realtime-ubc-courses-api-documentation/src/pages/examples.md

 [UBC Courses](https://ubccourses.com) - The best intelligent UBC Course searcher out there

+[Course Ratings](https://courseratings.ca) - A platform for course reviews at UBC.
+Gain insight and grade distributions to help you find your course!

 #### Here are some other interesting projects that we'd also like to give a shoutout too!

 ... to be continued